CatalaLang/catala-book/src/6-2-commands-workflow.md

 - **Scope tests** should be the main way to write tests that validate expected results on a given computation.
 This is the natural way to automate the `clerk run --scope=TestXxx` commands you use to run your tests manually.
-- **CLI tests** provide a way to run custom catala commands and check their output on `stdout` and `stderr`.
+- **Cram tests** provide a way to run custom catala commands and check their output on `stdout` and `stderr`.
 They are sometimes useful for more specific needs, like ensuring the correct error is triggered in a given situation.